olavfosse/0x0/README.md

 An ever-so-slightly out of date OpenBSD port\* is available at https://github.com/fossegrim/0x0-port.

-\* A port, in this context, just means a software package.
-The actual program is unchanged.
+\* A port, in this context, just means an installable software package.
+It does not imply changes to the source code, in fact the actual program is unchanged.